qpliu/esolang/intercal/README.md

 ### Binary input
 A 16-bit array argument to `WRITE IN` inputs bits.
-If the array does not have at least 2 elements, error 240 results.
+If the array does not have at least 1 element, error 241 results.
 The first element contains the number of consecutive zero bits initially input.
 The second element contains the number of consecutive one bits subsequently input.
 The third element contains the number of consecutive zero bits subsequently input, etc.